 by Jason Anthony and Karl Cluck

 In the entire scenario of managing personal finances, the maximum weightage is applied to paying the debt.
 The maximum weightage is in terms of worry, stress, over-thinking, etc. The least done is planning, striking a balance and curbing desires.
-If you are familiar with what I am saying Debt Free is definitely must-read the book on personal finance for you.
+If you are familiar with what I am saying Debt Free is definitely must-read the book for you.

 #12 – Thinking, Fast and Slow

 by Daniel Kahneman

 This bestseller has received the winner of the National Academy of Sciences, Best Book Award in 2012.
 It has been selected by the New York Times Book Review as one of the best books of 2011 and A Globe and Mail Best Books of the Year 2011 Title.
 One of The Economist‘s 2011 Books of the Year Daniel Kahneman’s book has also been one of The Wall Street Journal‘s Best Nonfiction Books of the Year 2011.
 Thinking, Fast and Slow has also been a recipient of 2013 Presidential Medal of Freedom.
 With so many awards in its bag, if you cannot be convinced to buy this book and read, we will definitely have to elaborate more.

 The author is extremely clear in his writing and puts things forward in such detail as not to swerve away from our own reasoning.
 There is gentleness in the tone, which appeals to the reader and brings out the self-help quality in his writings.
 He offers practical and enlightening insights into how choices are made in both our business and our personal lives―and how we can use different techniques to guard against the mental glitches that often get us into trouble.
 This book is sure to go down as a classic in the coming years for its groundbreaking research on human actions in managing finance.<< Get this book >>